Same-sex marriage in Michoacán: Background

 After 4 years of legal process, a federal court ruled on 5 March 2014 that the state had unfairly discriminated against a lesbian couple, Alejandra Banderas Rosales and Claudia Brizeiry López Ramos, by preventing them from marrying.
 The court ordered the local civil registrar to perform the marriage.
 The couple married in Morelia on 12 March 2014, making them the first same-sex couple to marry in Michoacán.

 On 6 May 2014, it was announced that a second lesbian couple, Elizabeth Cervantes Guerrero and Cecilia González Villanueva, had obtained an amparo, and seven more cases were pending.
-The couple married on 16 May and subsequently on 15 August 2014 filed the registration of their twin children's birth, which had also been approved by an amparo.
+The couple married on 16 May and subsequently on 15 August 2014 applied to register the birth of their twin children, which had also been approved by an amparo.
 It was the first registration in the state of a child born to a same-sex couple.
 Gerardo Herrera Pérez, president of Grupo de Facto Diversidad Sexual en Michoacán, announced that they had collected 100 signatures for a collective amparo in September 2014 and the initiation of the first adoption in the state by a couple who had married in Mexico City.

 It was announced on 20 June 2015 that a third lesbian couple had obtained an amparo to marry.
 On 29 June 2015, a spokesperson for the civil registry said they had formalized six same-sex unions in the previous year.
 On 10 July 2015, a judge from the Seventh District Court ordered the state to accommodate a lesbian couple's amparo.
 The ruling gave the Governor of Michoacán and the President of Congress until 15 July 2015 to make the arrangements and revise the laws regarding marriage, or face penalties.
 The attorney leading the amparo told the media that state leaders would be found liable for not repealing the discriminatory parts of the Family Code in accordance with the judge's order.
 It was announced on 13 July that Congress would abide by the judge's ruling.
 When questioned by the media on 14 July, Governor Salvador Jara Guerrero declared that the changes would be applied on 15 July and was quoted as saying "Of course!" to removing the heterosexual definition of marriage in the state's code.
 On 31 July 2015, it was announced that an additional 19 amparos to marry had been granted to same-sex couples in Michoacán.
 In making the announcement, deputies Talía Vázquez Alatorre and Cristina Portillo Ayala regretted that the Congress still had yet to act, but hoped that these further amparos would emphasize the need for passage of the reforms to the Family Code.